13C labeled Yeast Extract Makes a Great Internal Standard for Metabolomics Workflows

 Why Use Labeled Yeast Extract as an Internal Standard?

-Yeast extract contains many different key primary metabolites including amino acids and derivatives, carbohydrates, vitamins, nucleotide/nucleosides, coenzymes, organic acids and derivatives, lipid-like molecules, polyamines and peptides.
-Yeast can be easily grown and fully labeled in large fermentation batches using U-13C6 labeled glucose as the sole carbon source.
+Yeast extract contains many different key primary metabolites including amino acids and derivatives, carbohydrates, vitamins, nucleotide/nucleosides, coenzymes, organic acids and derivatives, lipid-like molecules, polyamines, and peptides.
+Yeast can be easily grown and fully labeled in large fermentation batches using U-13C6-labeled glucose as the sole carbon source.
 Large quantities of stable 13C labeled yeast extract can be prepared and properly stored to use for LC-MS/MS Metabolomic Workflows.

 What makes IROA 13C labeled Yeast Extract the Best Internal Standard for Metabolomic Workflows?

-The IROA-based 13C labeled Yeast Extract Workflow is based on a set of (5 atom%13C and 95 atom%13C) calibrated Yeast Standards which contain hundreds of carefully LC-MS/MS characterized yeast metabolites.
-A LC MS/MS Retention Time (RT) verified-identity “library” of m/z and physical characteristics for all IROA peaks comes already uploaded in the ClusterFinder software provided with the Workflow kit.
-These include fragments which also have the unique IROA ratio pattern derived from their parent peaks and identified using the “peak correlation” ClusterFinder module.
+The Workflow is based on a set of (5 atom%13C and 95 atom%13C) calibrated Yeast Standards which contain hundreds of carefully LC-MS/MS characterized yeast metabolites.
+A LC MS/MS Retention Time (RT) verified-identity “library” of m/z and physical characteristics for all IROA peaks has already been uploaded in the ClusterFinder software provided with the Workflow kit.
+These include fragments that also have the unique IROA ratio pattern derived from their parent peaks and identified using the “peak correlation” ClusterFinder module.